 Since the majority of the services are linked to your telephone numbers, criminals can get access to your accounts starting with email, then financial institutes & finally social media & other records.
 We have permanently blocked sim port out unless we go through our proprietary 11-layer of military-grade client authentication & integrity check.
 So if a user is using Efani, there’s almost no chance to hack them through this process.

 We’re Secure & Private Telecommunication with following features

-We provide a secure virtual private network (VPN) that replaces your current cell phone plan.
+We provide a secure & private cellphone service that replaces your current cell phone plan.
 This encrypts your sent and received data while your web browsing is anonymous throughout the process.
 We aim to provide value for your money and optimal security features – so you have an inbuilt perception of us being the best telecommunication service providers.